-Internships are highly encouraged by the department, and there are several opportunities offered to students through UConn’s Center for Career Development such as the web-based recruiting system, HuskyCareerLink.
+Internships are highly encouraged by the department, and there are several opportunities offered to you through UConn’s Center for Career Development such as the web-based recruiting system, HuskyCareerLink.
 ARE majors can earn up to 6 credits (combined) of independent study and internship to fulfill their 24 minimum credit requirement for the MS Plan B degree.
 MS Plan A students are encouraged to do an internship, but the credits cannot be used for meeting the 24 minimum credit requirement.

 - Learning Contract